ahmedhany13/C-Based-OS/README.md

 # C-Based-Operating-System

-This a simulation for aa simple C based Operating System
+This a simulation for a simple C Based Operating System

-first run these commands in order to be able to run the file
+first in order to run you need :

 • Bochs x86 Processor Simulator: type sudo apt-get install bochs and sudo apt-get install bochs-x in a terminal to download Bochs.